dynamicguy/mw-docs/docs/integrations/elasticsearch.md

 ## Data indexing

-MajorityWorld uses [Django Elasticsearch DSL](https://github.com/sabricot/django-elasticsearch-dsl) as a wrapper for [Elasticsearch DSL](https://github.com/elastic/elasticsearch-dsl-py) to enable automatic indexing and sync.
+DrikGallery uses [Django Elasticsearch DSL](https://github.com/sabricot/django-elasticsearch-dsl) as a wrapper for [Elasticsearch DSL](https://github.com/elastic/elasticsearch-dsl-py) to enable automatic indexing and sync.
 Indexes are defined in the [documents](https://github.com/saleor/saleor/search/documents.py) file.
 Refer to documentation of above projects for help and tips.